qaz12994/mir_robot/README.md

 ## Running the driver on the real robot
 ### start up the robot
 - switch on Mir
-- connect to its wifi
+- connect to its wifi(password "mirex4you")
 - open mir.com

 ### Start the Ros driver